chrisrobles/Cheatsheets/PHP/lampSetup.md

    - Explanation
       - `<VirtualHost *:443>` is website virtual host and the port number to attach it to
          - 80=http 443=https
-      - `ServerName tac.local` domain name
+      - `ServerName mySite.local` domain name
       - `ServerAdmin webmaster@localhost` doesnt matter what email address is put
-      - `DocumentRoot /var/www/tac` the directory apache looks for the files
+      - `DocumentRoot /var/www/mySite` the directory apache looks for the files
       - `SSLEngine On` tells apache this is running over https
       - `SSLCertificateFile /etc/apache2/ssl/certificate.crt` need certificate for https
       - `SSLCertificateKeyFile /etc/apache2/ssl/private.key` need key for https